Khalti Lake

 Khalti Lake (خلتی جھیل, خلتیو چھت) is situated in Gupis-Yasin District, the westernmost part of the Gilgit–Baltistan region and northernmost territory of Pakistan.
 This lake is an important source of fresh water and has a stock of trout.
 A PTDC motel is situated nearby with a view of the lake.
 The water is extremely cold which flows directly from surrounding glaciers.
-The lake usually freezes in winter season and people can easily walk on it.
+The lake usually freezes during winter, allowing people to walk on and across it..

 Khalti Lake is located in Khalti Village of Gupis-Yasin District (Gilgit-Baltistan), Pakistan at about 2217 m above sea level.
-The lake is known for its habitat of trout fish.
 The lake is in a bend of the Ghizer River near the village of Khalti.
 Khalti Lake is known for its stock of trout.
-Originally, the trout was put into the River Ghizer near Golaghmuli Village.
-Those fishes increased in number and reached almost every part of Gupis Valley.
+Originally, the trout was put into the River Ghizer near Golaghmuli village.
+The fish multiplied and reached almost every part of Gupis Valley.